the-themis-benchmarks/home/README.md

 (1) You can substitute `--monkey` with `--ape` or `--combo` to directly run the corresponding tool.
 You may need to change the output directory `-o ../monkey-results/` to a distinct directory, e.g., `-o ../ape-results`.
 You can follow the similar steps described above to inspect whether the target bug was found or not and the related info.

-(2) Specifically, for `humanoid`, before running, you need to setup the specific running environment of Humanoid.
+(2) Specifically, for `humanoid`, before running, you need to setup the specific virtual Python environment of Humanoid.
 Open a terminal, and run:
 ```
 cd /home/themis/the-themis-benchmark/tools/Humanoid-tool
 source venv/bin/activate   # Humanoid depends on tensorflow 1.12, which requires specific Python version